Blub-Browser/Old-Blub/README.md

 # Blub
-Blub is a feature rich Chromium based web browser made using Electron JS.
+Blub is a feature rich Chromium based web browser made using Electron JS and based on min.

 # Repository Information